noop-dev/VICE_emu/testprogs/SID/bitfade/readme.txt

 - plays a simple note on voice 0, and reads back the (read only) frequency register. shows bitfading of read only registers

+the delayXXXX.prg tests work the same, but measure the delay using a CIA timer and display the result.

+results from real C64 (new SID):

+delayosc3        00019
+delayenv3        00019
+delayfrq0       ~7a000 ... ~74000 (slowly going down depending on temperature)